auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ---

-# The End of the Self
+# The End of the Self and Identity

 Given the previous information, our picture of the self, who we are, becomes unclear.